-(Last Updated on : 22/02/2014)
+(Last Updated on : 05/07/2017)

 are celebrated throughout Rajasthan

 every year.
 Every single important event in Rajasthan is marked by Festivals and fairs

 There are several cattle fairs that take place in Rajasthan.
 Several other festivals and fairs have been introduced by the Tourism Department to showcase the heritage of a region.
 The best part of these festivals is that they display the Rajasthan's roots to the world.
-Inspite of all kinds of modernization this Indian state
+In spite of all kinds of modernization this Indian state

 The festivals are usually marked by cultural entertainment, important trade events and intermingling with various aspects of the local lifestyles where the entire atmosphere is dazzlingly theatrical and lively.
-The list of festivals in Rajasthan include:-
+The list of fairs in Rajasthan includes:

 : Held in January or February it is mainly celebrated by the tribal people

 also take part in this fair.
-During the festival the Shiva linga
+During the festival, the Shiva linga

 is another name for Lord Shiva

 (Parvati).
 It is celebrated by both married and unmarried girls.
-In totality it is a 18-day festival and it ultimately finishes off with a grand procession in which Lord Shiva himself arrives to take his bride home.
+In totality it is an 18-day festival and it ultimately finishes off with a grand procession in which Lord Shiva himself arrives to take his bride home.